Last updated on September 7th, 2021

 You can look up research, including numerous randomized controlled trails, and several meta-analyses, on www.energypsych.org/research.
 There's another very long list of research on www.eftuniverse.com.
 EFT is currently under review by NREPP (national registry of evidence-based programs and practices) in the US and by NICE (national institute for health and care excellence) in the UK.

 For myself, in spite of all the protestations of my sceptical mind, I have benefited month after month from EFT consultations.
 It dealt with my distress whenever things were hard with my daughter, and it's contributed to more growth and happiness because any hangups from the past go once and for all once they're addressed.
 If you're looking for a personal recommendation, the certified advanced practitioner I've been consulting is Odet Beauvoisin.
-Geography is no obstacle as she does phone or Skype.
+Geography is no obstacle as she does phone or video call.
 I like how well qualified and precise she is and I love her human qualities.

 I say more about EFT for post-traumatic stress disorder here.